 If you recently lost a spouse, parent, or child in a tragic accident that was another person’s fault, you need to be aware of wrongful death actions.
 Alabama law allows certain surviving family members to obtain compensation after their loved one was killed because of another individual’s negligence.
 Whether it was a car accident, a slip and fall, or some other type of incident, if any other individual’s carelessness, recklessness, or intentional misconduct caused your loved one’s death, then a legal claim may arise.

 We have years of experience handling wrongful death claims and can help you fully understand the potential value of your situation.
 If you are unable to reach a fair insurance settlement, our Huntsville wrongful death lawyers can advise you on the benefits and disadvantages of pursuing a wrongful death lawsuit.

-Alabama Code, Section 6-5-410 states the personal representative of a deceased person’s estate may commence a wrongful death case within two years of the date of the decedent’s death.
+Alabama Code § 6-5-410 states the personal representative of a deceased person’s estate may commence a wrongful death case within two years of the date of the decedent’s death.
 This means the personal representative, whoever is appointed by the decedent’s will or the court, is responsible for pursuing a wrongful death claim.
 As a family member, you may have a great deal of say in whether a wrongful death claim is filed or not.
 However, you cannot file the action yourself.

 Most states allow the personal representative to seek certain special and general damages, similar to a personal injury case.
 Those are more broadly known as compensatory damages because they are meant to compensate you and your other family members who have been injured.
-However, Alabama law is different.
-During a wrongful death claim, Alabama law only allows you to seek punitive damages.
+However, Alabama law is different; it only allows you to seek punitive damages during a wrongful death claim.
 These are intended to punish the wrongdoer.